fusorjs/dom/README.md

 - `element`: get the associated DOM Element object
 - `update`: propagate dynamic values to the `element` (make changes visible), return `this`.

-## Initializers
+## Creators

-This imported functions are initializers:
+This imported functions are creators:

 ```js
 import {button, div, p} from '@fusorjs/dom/html';
 ```

-An initializer creates a respective DOM Element and returns, depending on the presence of **dynamic** values, either:
+A creator initializes a respective DOM Element and returns, depending on the presence of **dynamic** values, either:

 - this **static** DOM Element
 - new **dynamic** `Component` object

-> SVG initializers in `@fusorjs/dom/svg`.
+> SVG creators in `@fusorjs/dom/svg`.

 ## Static vs Dynamic